 Excess payments do not apply to hospital admissions for dependants.
-The excess applies to the cost of in-patient hospitalisation in either a private, public or day hospital facility.

 For families and couples the excess is payable per admission, up to the family maximum of 2 adult admissions in any rolling 12 month period.
 For singles the excess is only payable once in any rolling 12 month period (once the excess is paid in full).